puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/shellbags.md

 has browsed via Explorer GUI.
 These entries are stored in the undocumented `ShellItem` binary format.

-artemis supports parsing the most common types of `shellitems`, but if you encounter a `shellitem` entry that is not supported please open an issue!
+Artemis supports parsing the most common types of `shellitems`, but if you encounter a `shellitem` entry that is not supported please open an issue!

 Other parsers: